aFarkas/lazysizes/README.md

 ### When to use:

-1. **Just lazysites**
+1. **Just lazysizes**

-	If you don't have responsive images or if you don't want to polyfill responsive images, you can simply combine the `data-srcset` attribute for supporting browsers with an additional `data-src` attribute for non-supporting browsers.
+	If you don't use responsive images or if you don't want to polyfill responsive images, you can simply combine the `data-srcset` attribute for supporting browsers with an additional `data-src` attribute for non-supporting browsers.

 2. **lazysizes with the respimage plugin**

-	If all your responsive images are lazyloaded or autosized by lazySizes.
+	If all your responsive images are *lazyloaded* or *lazysized* by lazysizes.

 3. **lazysizes in combination with picturefill/respimage**

-	If you want to lazyloaded or lazysize some of your responsive images and not others.
+	If you want to *lazyload* or *lazysize* some of your responsive images and not others.

 4. **Picturefill / respimage without lazysizes**

-	If you want responsive images without lazyloading or autosizing.
+	If you want responsive images without *lazyloading* or *lazysizing*.

 ##How to